JoergBitzer/AudioDevOrga/installReadMe.md

 #### Access rights for the final copy step (Windows only)

 in Windows the console (for cmake) needs Admin rights.
-In Windows Visual STudio Code needs Admin rights for the same reason if cmake is used in VS.
+In Windows Visual Studio Code needs Admin rights for the same reason if cmake is used in VS.

 ### Prevent the splash screen (see license, if you are allowed to do this)

 in target_compile_definitions

 JUCE_DISPLAY_SPLASH_SCREEN=0
 JUCE_REPORT_APP_USAGE=0

-## TGM Dev Specific
+## Add some necessary libraries (at least for the next examples)

 ### Add Eigen in a subdirectory Libs

 git clone https://gitlab.com/libeigen/eigen.git

-### Add TGM Tools (some common files e-g dsp code or LookAndFeel)
+### Add TGM Tools (some common files e.g. dsp code or LookAndFeel)

 git clone git@github.com:JoergBitzer/TGMTools.git

-## Final directory Structure

-after you cloned two example projects in AudioDev directory (good for testing)

-git clone git@github.com:JoergBitzer/Filtarbor.git
-git clone git@github.com:JoergBitzer/DebugAudioWriter.git
+Your directory structure should look like this

 AudioDev
     | AudioDevOrga